spacetimeengineer/mupy/README.md

 - Complex Physical System Certification

-    - Like a package manager but configured for mupy requirements so that family codes provide permutations from scad parameterization.
+    - Like a package manager but configured for mupy requirements so that family codes provide permutations from scad parametrization.

 - Creation Engine